 BioBus Microscope Classes

-For a limited time, due to a generous grant, BioBus is able to offer free or heavily discounted field trips for schools visiting BioBase Harlem on Mondays and Tuesdays.
+For a limited time, due to a generous grant, BioBus is able to offer discounted field trips for schools visiting BioBase Harlem on Mondays and Tuesdays.
 In these class sessions students will learn about the inner workings of a microscope by building their own 3D-printed microscope.

 Students also can compare microscopes to another optical instrument – the eye.
 Classes will allow students to see inside real eyes, understand the physics of sight, and then recreate the visual system using the 3D-printed microscope kits.